roshankathawate/ray/python/ray/autoscaler/_private/vsphere/ARCHITECTURE.md

 ### Create Nodes ([node_provider.py](./cluster_operator_client.py))

 #### Call `create_node`
 Starts the creation of nodes with `create_node` function, which internally calls `_create_node`.
-The nodes are created in parallel.

 #### Tag nodes with [vSphere Tags](#vsphere-tags)
-The nodes are tagged while their creation is in progress in an async way with `tag_new_vm_instantly` function.
+The nodes are tagged while their creation is in progress.
 Post creation of the nodes, the tags on the nodes are updated.

 ## Autoscaling